hytopiagg/sdk/docs/server.simpleentitycontroller.move.md

 </td><td>

-The speed at which to move to the target coordinate.
+The speed at which to move to the target coordinate (blocks per second).

 </td></tr>